Liss4rd/Liss4rd/README.md

 # 🌻 Lizzy Prosise
 **`Associate Data & Reporting Analyst`**

 I'm a contract Data & Reporting Analyst and a former Oracle APEX Developer.
 With my professional experience with PL/SQL and R, most of my coding projects will be to showcase my abilities and learn from others working in similar environments.
-If anything, I hope my little program snippets can be helpful to any upcoming programmers pursuing data science.
+If anything, I hope my little program snippets can be helpful to anyone pursuing data science.
 Good luck on your journey!

 <h3 align="left">Connect with me:</h3>
 <p align="left">